jackma-00/house-price-prediction/README.md

 ### 🔮 Future Improvements
 - Apart from hyperparameter optimization, very little feature engineering was applied.
 To improve the **MSE**, proper scaling of the data could be implemented.
+-  Model updates are performed weekly using the entire historical dataset combined with newly scraped data.
+This approach aims to capture the latest trends in the Italian housing market.
+However, a more thorough update process could be considered to enhance the effectiveness of the ML system.
+This could include:
+   - **Monitoring the statistical properties of new data** to ensure consistency and detect anomalies.
+   - **Tracking prediction performance** on unseen data to identify potential drift.
+   - **Incorporating advanced evaluation metrics** for a more robust assessment of the model's accuracy over time.

 ## 🔧 Project Setup Guide